aristocratious/docusaurus-mvp/docs/methodology/technical-implementation.md

 - **Open-source alternatives**: Local deployment options for maximum privacy
 - **Specialized models**: Task-specific AI for particular applications

+### Decentralized Infrastructure Approach

+Beyond traditional cloud infrastructure, we're exploring **decentralized approaches** that align with cooperative and regenerative principles:

+- **Protocol-based systems**: Building on open protocols rather than proprietary platforms
+- **Distributed networks**: Leveraging peer-to-peer technologies for resilience and independence
+- **Interoperable design**: Systems that can communicate across different platforms and networks
+- **Collective ownership models**: Infrastructure approaches that support shared stewardship

+This direction supports organizations moving toward more collaborative and sustainable technology architectures while maintaining the security and privacy standards essential for purpose-driven work.

 ### Integration and Workflow Design

 - **API-first architecture**: Systems designed for seamless integration with existing tools